 From 1999-2004 WRPM was taken on by Hilary Friend, based in Manchester; extending the catalogue and especially the listings of world music and women composers and setting up the WRPM website for online sales, publicity and networking.

 The WRPM collection contains hard copies of everything from the catalogue including vinyl, tapes, CDs and books, many by women pioneer producers.
-There are over 2000 items in twelve main sections, including feminist and political, folk, world music, traditional singers, acappella, educational resources and women composers from the 11th century to the present day.
+There are over 2000 items in twelve main sections, including feminist and political, folk, world music, traditional singers, Acappella, educational resources and women composers from the 11th century to the present day.
 There are also ephemera from the period, correspondence, accounts and listings of musicians, independent record companies and suppliers.
 The archive provides a wide range of recordings of music written and produced by women which may be unavailable elsewhere.

 WRPM was a response to the political context of its time and the archive can be used to encourage the on-going debate that it both generated and responded to.
-The archive will enable students at Goldsmiths and research departments to explore and research topics such as the socio-cultural position of women in music, power relationships within a cultural industry, and patterns and pathways of developing identity.
+The archive will enable students at Goldsmiths and research departments to explore and research topics such as the socio-cultural position of women in music, power relationships within a cultural industry, and patterns and pathways of developing an identity.
 It is an example of a 'small business enterprise' run by and for women as an alternative to the mainstream which had an impact on women's creativity.
-It also highlights the importance of including gender as a key aspect in all research.
+It also highlights the importance of including gender as a key aspect of all research.

-WRPM recordings (pdf)
+WRPM recordings (PDF)